2020 United States House of Representatives elections in South Carolina: District 1

 The 1st district straddles the Atlantic coast of the state, and includes most of Charleston.
 The incumbent was Democrat Joe Cunningham, who flipped the district and was first elected with 50.6% of the vote in 2018.
 Cunningham narrowly lost his seat to Republican state Representative Nancy Mace in 2020.
-Once a solidly Republican district, the 1st district has become competitive in recent elections due to the realignment of Charleston's suburban population to the Democratic Party.
+Once a solidly Republican district, the 1st district had become competitive in recent elections due to the realignment of Charleston's suburban population to the Democratic Party.
 However, increased turnout in the heavily conservative Beaufort area undermined this trend, allowing Mace to overcome Cunningham's margin in Charleston County.